oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 ### Completely disable new behavior

 Let’s consider both “Delayed leave” and “Fast leave” as 2 different states in state machine.<br>
-* Therefore, workloads that knows that they cannot benefit from the heuristic of delayed leave but rather, it brings performance problems can create an arena in “Fast leave” state.
+* The "Delayed leave" heuristic benefits most of the workloads.
+Therefore, this is the default behavior for arena.
-* And the opposite by default arena will be created in “Delayed leave” state because the delayed leave behavior is a heuristic that benefit most of the workloads.
+* Workloads that has rather negative performance impact from the heuristic of delayed leave can create an arena in “Fast leave” state.

 <img src="completely_disable_new_behavior.png" width=800>